UKCloud/documentation/articles/azure/azs-how-create-vm.md

     ![Compute option in New blade](images/azsp_newblade.png)

-4. In the *Compute* blade, select the image that you want to use for your VM, for example, **Ubuntu Server 17.0**.
+4. In the *Compute* blade, select the template that you want to use for your VM.

     ![List of VM images in Compute blade](images/azsp_computeblade.png)